Table of Contents

 Step 3: Market Your Home For Sale

 Gone are the days of home-made cookies in packed open houses.
-Marketing now is all about your online listing.
+If you’re eager on how to sell your house without a realtor, marketing is the key.
+And marketing now is all about your online listing.
 That doesn’t mean you shouldn’t have open houses, but the exposure your listing will provide your property will likely be 100s of times more.
 Specifically, there are 2 things important about your listing:

 - How much exposure your home gets, and

 - How desirable your pictures make your home look

 With that in mind, here are some in-depth tips:

 List your home on the MLS!
 I can’t stress this enough.
 It’s one of the most important steps an FSBO can take.
 When you’re selling a house by owner or still deciding on how to sell your house without a realtor, remember to leverage online platforms to advertise your home for sale and get higher chances of exposing it to the public.
 There are numerous popular For Sale By Owner websites available where you can do this, but Houzeo.com is the most advanced For Sale By Owner platform, bar none.
 And it offers a Flat Fee MLS listing.